dgerhardt/tauri-multiwindow-webkitgtk-bug/README.md

-# Tauri + Angular
+# Tauri Multi Window WebkitGTK Bug

-This template should help get you started developing with Tauri and Angular.
+This repository contains a reproduction for a Tauri bug (https://github.com/tauri-apps/tauri/issues/12589) on Linux.

 ## Recommended IDE Setup